RegardsOss/RegardsOss.github.io/docs/development/frontend/ide.md

 ### Templates configuration

-To configure templates in VSCode, you have to open menu `file/preferences/user code templates` then type `Javascript` or `Javascript react` to edit the corresponding JSON templates file.
+To configure templates in VSCode, you have to open menu `file/preferences/configure snippets` then type `Javascript` or `Javascriptreact` to edit the corresponding JSON templates file.
 For REGARDS we defined the following code templates.
 You may paste the code in corresponding VSCode templates files.

 ### Javacript templates
 ```json